Look Park’s Bounce House Bonanza draws in families for fun in the sun

 The first-ever Bounce House Bonanza was held at Look Park Sunday.

-22News spoke with one West Springfield resident who was very happy that the event gave families and community members an opportunity to come out and have fun.
+22News spoke with one West Springfield resident who was very happy to come out Sunday and have fun with her family.

-Michelle McCaffrey told 22News, “I think it just gives everybody an opportunity to come out and families to interact and socialize with each other and for the kids to interact and all the surrounding towns to come together and celebrate the fact that it’s spring and summer and nice out finally.”
+“I think it just gives everybody an opportunity to come out and families to interact and socialize with each other,” Michelle McCaffrey said.
+“For the kids to interact and all the surrounding towns to come together and celebrate the fact that it’s spring and summer and nice out finally.”

 All proceeds from Sunday’s event will go towards the beautification of Look Park.